Maine Celtics

-The Maine Celtics are an American professional basketball team in the NBA G League based in Portland, Maine, and are affiliated with the Boston Celtics.
-The Maine Celtics play their home games at the Portland Expo Building.
-The Boston Celtics purchased the franchise in July 2019 from Maine Basketball, LLC, a company chaired by William Ryan Jr., and renamed the team the Maine Celtics in 2021.
+The Maine Celtics are an American professional basketball team in the NBA G League based in Portland, Maine.
+They are affiliated with the Boston Celtics, and play their home games at the Portland Expo Building.
+Previously known as the Maine Red Claws, the Boston Celtics purchased the franchise in July 2019 from Maine Basketball, LLC, a company chaired by William Ryan Jr., and renamed the team the Maine Celtics in 2021.